Justin-Credible/pac-man-emulator/README.md

 ## Implementation

 I wrote the emulator and disassembler in C# targeting the cross-platform [.NET Core](https://dotnet.microsoft.com/) runtime.
+It runs as a desktop app on Windows/Linux/macOS as well as a UWP app on the Xbox One game console.

 I used [SDL2](https://www.libsdl.org/) for the GUI and audio via the [SDL2#](https://github.com/flibitijibibo/SDL2-CS) wrapper.
+The Xbox One version uses the same code wrapped in a UWP app wrapper, which is based on [this starter project](https://github.com/Justin-Credible/xbox-uwp-sdl2-starter).

-The controls are hardcoded as:
+The keyboard mapping is hardcoded as:

 * Insert Coin: `5` or `6`
 * 1/2 Player Start: `1`/`2`